We’re committed to leaving an attainable, connected, and green legacy for Decatur.

 A Decatur home for art and the artists who create it.

-Working in partnership with the Decatur Arts Alliance, Legacy Decatur is repurposing four former group homes at Decatur Legacy Park to provide affordable housing and affordable studio space for area artists earning 40% – 80% of the area median income.
+Working in partnership with the Decatur Arts Alliance (DAA), Legacy Decatur is repurposing four of Legacy Park’s existing residential dorms to form a Creative Village of affordable housing and studio space for local artists earning 40% – 80% of the area median income.

 Affordable rental and home ownership opportunities where they’re sorely needed.